vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/layout/sidebar.md

 };
 ```

-Sidebar groups are collapsable by default.
-You can force a group to be always open with `collapsable: false`.

-A sidebar group config also supports [sidebarDepth](#nested-header-links) field to override the default sidebar depth (`2`).

 ### Multiple Sidebars

-To display different sidebars for different sections of content, first organize your pages into directories for each desired section:
+To display different sidebars for different page groups, set an object for the sidebar in the format of `path: config`.

+For example, if you have the following structure:

 ```
 .